Satisfactory / Unsatisfactory (SA/UN) Grading System

 *Degree programs may be more restrictive in permitting the use of this grading option, so students should check with the coordinator of the degree program.

 The Smeal College of Business, Earth and Mineral Sciences, Engineering, Information Sciences and Technology: Students may not fulfill degree requirements (including electives) with a course scheduled under the satisfactory/unsatisfactory grading system.
 Students in the colleges of Earth and Mineral Sciences and Engineering should consult their department advisers for exceptions to this policy.

-The Division of Undergraduate Studies: When considering scheduling courses under the satisfactory/unsatisfactory grading system, students should make sure they are following the regulations of their prospective college(s) of enrollment (see above).
+The Division of Undergraduate Studies, World Campus: When considering scheduling courses under the satisfactory/unsatisfactory grading system, students should make sure they are following the regulations of their prospective college(s) of enrollment (see above).

 The request for the satisfactory/unsatisfactory grade option must be filed after the end of the drop/add period, between the eleventh and twenty-first day of the semester.
 After the end of the satisfactory/unsatisfactory grade request period, a course cannot be changed to the traditional grading system (A, B, C, etc.).

 - Consult with an adviser regarding the appropriateness of scheduling a course under this system.